gmedinat/gmedinat.github.io/research-highlights.md

 <img src="{{ '/Figures/two_plots_shades_95_all_noSex_Rgc_Mask_sinCorr_inv.png' | relative_url }}" alt="Data Plots" style="width: 420px; max-width: 100%; margin-right: 15px;">
     <p style="text-align: justify; flex: 1;">
         In order to constrain the formation history of the Milky Way through the identification of the most distant RR Lyrae stars in the Galactic halo, our team designed the Halo Outskirts With Variable Stars (HOWVAST) survey.
-        Using DECam data, we detected ~500 RR Lyrae stars with distances out to ~300 kpc from the Galactic center.
+        Using DECam data, in <a href="https://ui.adsabs.harvard.edu/abs/2021MNRAS.505.1342M/abstract" target="_blank">Medina et al. (2024)</a> we detected ~500 RR Lyrae stars with distances out to ~300 kpc from the Galactic center.
-        Of the ~90 newly reported halo RR Lyrae, 9 have distances larger than 100 kpc.
+        Of the ~90 newly detected halo RR Lyrae, 9 have distances larger than 100 kpc.
         We use our full sample to study the radial density of halo stars, and find a clearly-visible break at around ~18-25 kpc.
         This break splits the density profile in two regions: one composed of stars formed in-situ and stars originating from accreted satellites (the inner halo), and one composed predominantly of stars with an accreted origin.
         The agreement between these radial distributions with values reported in the literature depends on the regions of the sky surveyed (direction and total area) and the halo tracer used.